2022 Copa Sudamericana group stage: Format

-In the group stage, each group is played on a home-and-away round-robin basis.
-The teams are ranked according to the following criteria: 1.
+In the group stage, each group was played on a home-and-away round-robin basis.
+The teams were ranked according to the following criteria: 1.
 Points (3 points for a win, 1 point for a draw, and 0 points for a loss); 2.
 Goal difference; 3.
 Goals scored; 4.
 Away goals scored; 5.
 CONMEBOL ranking (Regulations Article 2.4.2).

 The winners of each group advanced to the round of 16 of the final stages.

 Schedule

 The schedule of each matchday was as follows (Regulations Article 2.2.2):